wdi-sg/google-shopping-conditionals-loops/readme.md

 ## Hints
+* install a sublime package if you want to be able to see the object more clearly: [https://packagecontrol.io/packages/SyntaxFold](https://packagecontrol.io/packages/SyntaxFold)

+* it allows you to "fold" your code to see the format of it.

 * If you type in the variable name `products` in the google chrome developer console, you can see and inspect all the items in the product object.
 * When in doubt, think about the different functions available for **strings**, **objects**, and **arrays**.